centreon/centreon-engine/doc/user/configuration/advanced/time_saving_tricks_for_object_definitions.rst

 (somewhat) hidden features of
 :ref:`template-based object definitions <obj_def>` to
 save your sanity.
 How so, you ask?
-Several types of objects allow you to specify multiple host names and/or hostgroup names in definitions, allowing you to "copy" the object defintion to multiple hosts or services.
+Several types of objects allow you to specify multiple host names in definitions, allowing you to "copy" the object defintion to multiple hosts or services.
 I'll cover each type of object that supports these features seperately.
 For starters, the object types which support this time-saving feature are as follows:

   * :ref:`Services <obj_def_tricks_service>`
   * :ref:`Service escalations <obj_def_tricks_service_escalation>`
   * :ref:`Service dependencies <obj_def_tricks_service_dependency>`
   * :ref:`Host escalations <obj_def_tricks_host_escalation>`
   * :ref:`Host dependencies <obj_def_tricks_host_dependency>`
-  * :ref:`Hostgroups <obj_def_tricks_hostgroups>`

 Object types that are not listed above (i.e. timeperiods, commands, etc.) do not support the features I'm about to describe.